 A fruit tray is a colorful and healthy option for a large group at parties, gatherings, or as a snack.
-It consists of various fresh fruits arranged appealingly on a platter or tray.
-The fruits can be seasonal or year-round favorites such as strawberries, pineapple, grapes, kiwi, oranges, apples, and more.
+It consists of a variety of fresh fruits arranged appealingly on a serving platter or tray.

+Easy to add on – Check out our fruit and cheese platter if you want to serve this with cheese.
 Serve this platter with a cheese board and a dessert charcuterie board for the ultimate party appetizers!

 What Kind Of Fruit To Use

 Aim for all the colors in the rainbow when picking your fruit.
-Here are some of the best fruits for a fruit platter:
+Here are some of the best fruits for a rainbow fruit platter:

-• Golden Pineapples add a tropical and refreshing touch to a fruit platter.
+- Golden Pineapples add a tropical and refreshing touch to a fruit platter.
 I love their unique texture and sweetness that balances out the other fruits on the platter.

-• Apples (red or green) – Sweet yet slightly acidic flavor that pairs well with other fruits.
+- Apples (red or green) – Sweet yet slightly acidic flavor that pairs well with other fruits.
 They also come in various colors, making them visually appealing on a platter.
 Add a splash of lemon juice to them to prevent browning.

-• Star Fruit, Passion Fruit, Dragon Fruit – Tropical fruits add a unique shape and flavor to a fruit platter.
+- Star Fruit, Passion Fruit, Dragon Fruit – Tropical fruits add a unique shape and flavor to a fruit platter.

-• Pomegranate Seeds – These are great for winter fruit platter.
+- Pomegranate Seeds – These are great for winter fruit platter.

-• Oranges – These are great year-round and add vibrancy to the platter.
+- Oranges – These are great year-round and add vibrancy to the platter.

-• Strawberries, Blueberries, Blackberries, and Raspberries – I always have fresh berries on my platter.
+- Strawberries, Blueberries, Blackberries, and Raspberries – I always have fresh berries on my platter.
 They add color and texture and are easy to eat.

-• Melons: Seedless Watermelon, Cantaloupe, Honeydew – Melons are juicy and can be sliced, cubed, diced, or served as small balls using a melon scooper.
+- Melons: Seedless Watermelon, Cantaloupe, Honeydew – Melons are juicy and can be sliced, cubed, diced, or served as small balls using a melon scooper.
 They add color and seasonality to a summer platter.

-• Pears – A must for a winter fruit tray; they come in different colors and varieties.
+- Pears – A must for a winter fruit tray; they come in different colors and varieties.

-• Peach Slices – Juicy peaches are among my favorite fruits to add to an end-of-summer fruit platter.
+- Peach Slices – Juicy peaches are among my favorite fruits to add to an end-of-summer fruit platter.

 Tip: Some fruits like apples, pears, or bananas tend to brown quickly, so cut them promptly.
-Dip cut apples, pears, or even bananas in pineapple or lemon juice to stop them from browning.
+Dip cut apples, pears, or even bananas in pineapple or a little lemon juice to stop them from browning.

-Fruits by Seasons
+Fruits by Season

 Summer fruit platters will be brighter and filled with fresh strawberries and watermelon.